AIcodeAcademy/ArchetypeNodeCLI/.ai/builder/rules/node-cli.rules.md

 ## Artifacts

+Each instance should be in a module file with name convention <intention>.<artifact>.ts

 - **Adapter**: Wraps and hides external dependencies
 - **Command**: Extracts and processes user commands and arguments
 - **Repository**: Persist or fetch from an store (local or remote)